 How to Check Your Credit Report and Score

-Your credit report will not show your credit score, and the law does not require free access to your credit score.
+Your credit report will usually not show your credit score, and the law does not require the same free access to your credit score as your credit report.
 But there are several ways to access it.
-Most credit card companies provide your FICO score for free.
+Most banks and credit card companies provide your FICO score for free.
 Check your monthly bank statement or log into your account online.
 If you can’t find it, call your bank or use their chat service to ask if they provide your credit score and where to find it.

 The FTC warns of imposter websites that pretend to offer free credit reports but end up charging hidden fees or even selling your personal information, including your Social Security number.
 The only website authorized to provide the free credit reports required by law is AnnualCreditReport.com.

 Remember: Your credit score is never set in stone.
 Even if you have a good credit score, make sure to continue practicing good credit habits like always paying off your balance on time and in full and keeping a low credit utilization ratio.

 If you have no credit history or bad credit history, checking your credit report and score is the first step to improving your credit.
 You need to have a full picture of where you stand now in order to understand what you should be doing differently and spot opportunities for improvement.

 Why It’s Important to Check Your Credit Report

 Checking your credit report is important, whether you’re building or simply maintaining good credit.
 By checking your report regularly, you’ll know exactly where your debt currently stands and can make sure all three credit bureaus are reporting information correctly.
 Errors are not unheard of.
 In fact, the FTC (Federal Trade Commision) has found one in five people find an error on their credit reports at least once in their lifetime.

 Checking your credit report is also an essential step in protecting yourself from identity theft.